matt-culbert/matt-culbert.github.io/_posts/2022-12-16-What-I-Learned-Creating-A-Redteam-Framework.md

 # Breaking It Down

+Let's break down all the pieces into their respective chunks for an easier time analysing them.

 ## The Backend

 A good solid backend is critical to a functioning redteam framework.
 Without a management system that works and remembers what beacon is what,